Compulsory Attendance Notice

 A court of law may also impose penalties against a student’s parent if a school-aged student is deliberately not attending school.
 A complaint against the parent may be filed in court if the student is absent without excuse from school on 10 or more days or parts of days within a six-month period in the same school year.
 If a student ages 12 through 18 incurs unexcused absences on 10 or more days or parts of days within a six-month period in the same school year, the district, in most circumstances, will refer the student to truancy court.

 Documentation After an Absence (All Grade Levels)

 All student absences must be verified in writing by a parent.
 Written verification of the absence must be received by the school attendance office within 48 hours of a student’s return to school.
 Documented phone calls will not take the place of a note sent to school by the parents.
-It is best to submit a handwritten note directly to the attendance office.
-However a faxed copy of a parent’s note or a scanned and e-mailed copy of a parent’s note is acceptable.
-Both faxed and e-mailed notes must have an original parent’s signature (not a typed, cursive font).
-An e-mail note will only be accepted when received from the parent’s e-mail address on file with the school.
-If a note is not received within 48 hours of a student’ return, the absence then becomes unexcused.
+A faxed copy of a parent’s note or an email is acceptable.
+An email note will only be accepted when received from the parent’s email address on file with the school.
+If a note is not received within 48 hours of a student’s return, the absence will remain unexcused.

-Excused absences are those for personal illness, quarantine, weather or road conditions making travel hazardous, or any other unusual cases acceptable to the principal.
+Excused absences are those for personal illness, weather or road conditions making travel hazardous, or any other unusual cases acceptable to the Principal.
 Unusual cases must have prior approval by the principal.